Campaign

 • which campaigns deliver high-quality traffic

-Tracking is carried out via an embedded pixel.
+Tracking is carried out using an embedded pixel.

-Log in to the Advertiser Frontend using your credentials.
+Log in to the Advertiser Front-End with your credentials.

 Step 2: Open Pixel Management